-Chantal and Carol have been travelling around NL over the last 4 years visiting family resource centres and offering support to get the Parent-Child Mother Goose Programs up and running.
+Chantal and Carol travel around NL visiting family resource centres and offering support to get the Parent-Child Mother Goose Programs up and running.

-The current CoVid-19 pandemic has made an impact on families and family resource centre staff and it has brought to light the amount of support that families and individuals are needing right now.
+The CoVid-19 pandemic has had an impact on families and family resource centre staff and it has brought to light the amount of support that families and individuals are need.